Public Policy Undergraduate Major (BS, HBS)

 - Apply social science methods and policy analysis to practical problems of government, communities, regions, and/or global issues.

-- Develop critical thinking about public policy issues and the ability to conduct professional analyses of social, political, and economic structures and bureaucratic processes.
+- Demonstrate the ability to conduct professional analyses of social, political, and economic structures and bureaucratic processes.

-- Majors are required to maintain a minimum cumulative GPA of 2.0 across public policy major requirements
+- Majors are required to maintain a minimum cumulative GPA of 2.0 across public policy major requirements.
+In addition, majors must have a C or better for courses applied to the methods core.

-- Majors must complete a minimum of 51 credits in major-required courses
+- Majors must complete a minimum of 60 credits in major-required courses.
+None of the 60 credits may be taken S/U.

 Code | Title | Credits |